 Beate Sander, RN MBA MEcDev PhD, is Director of Population Health Economics Research (PHER) at the Toronto General Hospital Research Institute and Director of Health Modeling & Health Economics at the Toronto Health Economics and Technology Assessment collaborative (THETA).
 She provides scientific advice to decision makers and serves on scientific working groups and advisory bodies, including Canada’s National Advisory Committee on Immunization (NACI), where she also chairs the Economics Task Group.
 She is a Scientific Co-Chair of the Canadian Lyme Disease Research Network.
 Dr. Sander is Vice President of the Society of Medical Decision Making and an editorial board member of the Medical Decision Making journal.

-Associate Professor (status-only), Institute of Health Policy, Management and Evaluation, University of Toronto
+Professor (status-only), Institute of Health Policy, Management and Evaluation, University of Toronto

 Adjunct Scientist, ICES